true-while/AzureFastStartForIoT/README.md

 Fraud Prevention
 ----------------

+### Find the content for this scenario at XXXXXXX

 Build a system which uses the camera attached to your Windows 10 Core device to scan the face of a person entering a building and automatically open the door for a recognised employee.
 This scenario will leverage Windows 10 IoT, Azure for storage and Machine Learning for data processing.

-You can find the content for this scenario here XXXXXX

 This scenario is made up from two separate projects from [Hackster.io](http://www.hackster.io):-